kuoruan/vite-plugin-svg-combiner/README.md

   - Type: `boolean | string`

     Whether to emit sprite file.

-If `true`, the sprite file will be emitted to the output directory.
-If `false`, the sprite file will not be emitted.
-If a string, the sprite file will be emitted to the specified path.
+    - If `true`, which means `file` mode, the sprite file will be emitted to the output directory, the default sprite file name is `svg-sprite.svg`.

-    When set to `true`, which means `svg` mode. the default sprite file name is `svg-sprite.svg`.
+    - If `false`, which means `runtime` mode, the sprite file will be injected to the bundle.
+And insert to the DOM automatically.
+    - If a string, the sprite file will be emitted to the specified path.

-  - Default: `false`, `symbol` mode.
+  - Default: `false`

 ### symbolId